 Our client is Theater of War Productions.
 Theater of War Productions performs classic texts to frame community-specific discussions around pressing public health and social issues.
 They aim to use theater as a common vocabulary to generate compassion, empathy and understanding.
 A typical performance consists of a reading with three to four actors, seated, on-script, and behind microphones.
 After a roughly forty five minute reading, the actors leave the stage and a panel of community leaders takes their spots.
 After describing how the text resonated with them on a personal level, the panel helps lead an hour long discussion with the audience about how the themes of the text resonated with and apply to the community.
 In total, Theater of War performs 22 different readings with different texts for different communities in need.

-Like any good piece of media these days, it seems only appropriate […]
+Like any good piece of media these days, it seems only appropriate to have a post-credits scene before we truly put the […]

 And on week fifteen, we were finished.
-Having finalized our design after […]
+Having finalized our design after Softs feedback, our design work work came to an end. […]

-The Work This Week: Week Fourteen was a week of locking in […]
+The Work This Week: Week Fourteen was a week of locking in design.
+With only one week left in our process, and […]